Logo

 3.

-Carl Jung established himself as an influential mind of his time, developing a friendship with Sigmund Freud, founder of psychoanalysis, conducting a lengthy correspondence, still paramount to their joint vision of human psychology.
+Carl Jung established himself as an influential mind, developing a friendship with Sigmund Freud, founder of psychoanalysis, conducting a lengthy correspondence paramount to their joint vision of human psychology.

 4.

-Carl Jung is highly regarded as one of the most influential psychologists of all time.
+Carl Jung is widely regarded as one of the most influential psychologists in history.

 5.